zuixjs/zuixjs.org/source/pages/documentation/view/index.md

 - behavior
 ---

-A *view* is the *visual* part of a component, and it consists of an `.html` template file, and a `.css` file for styles definition, both with the same base name, which is also the name of the view:
+A *view* is the visual part of a component, and it consists of an `.html` template file, and a `.css` file, both with the same base name:
 - `<component_id>.html`
 - `<component_id>.css` <small>(optional)</small>

 A *view* can also be implemented inline, rather than in separate files, and can be declared by adding the `z-view` attribute to its container element.

-The value of `z-view` attribute is meant to be a unique identifier (`[<path>/]component_name`) and shall not match the identifier of any other view placed in a file or inline in the same page, unless we want to *override* it.
+The value of `z-view` attribute is meant to be a unique identifier (`[<path>/]component_name`) and should not match the identifier of any other view placed in a file or inline in the same page, unless we want to override it.

 <label class="mdl-color-text--primary">Example</label>
 <small>Inline declaration of the view `inline/example/hello-world`:</small>